Wondering how to become a driver for Uber?

 - Drive during weekends and holidays.
 That’s the time when not many people would bother to take their cars out, causing a forced crisis in the availability of cars, thereby leading to a surge in the prices.

 - Avoid driving long distances to pick the customers.
 The 15 miles that you would be driving to pick the passenger will not pay you anything.

 - Try to get as many rides as possible.
 While you should not turn a blind eye to long-distance passengers, short-distance passengers should be your favorites.

 - Promote certain products from various free platforms and earn handsome referral amounts from those companies.

-- Use passenger app to see which area has a dearth of drivers.
-Getting your car there could mean faster booking.
+- Use the passenger app to see which area has a dearth of drivers.
+Getting your car there could mean a faster booking.
 However, do not forget the third tip while doing this.

 - Offer water and snacks to your passengers.
 Not only will you earn some additional revenues out of that, but you would be paving your path for a 5-star rating as well.

 As mentioned earlier, your Uber account is always subject to the threat of getting deactivated if your average rating drops below 4.6.

 Hence, you will have to ensure passenger satisfaction.

 To ensure customer satisfaction, keep in mind the little things: